huntercroxall/huntercroxall.github.io/_posts/2023-10-12-first-post.md

 ---
 ## 3. SQL

-* This is an easy to use langauage because of its declarative nature.
+* This is an easy to use language because of its declarative nature.
 You can easily tell it what you need it to do without telling it how to do it.

 * Is most useful when querying data.
-It uses built in statement to allow the user to quickly move through the data and extract meaningful insights.
+It uses built-in statements to allow the user to quickly move through the data and extract meaningful insights.

-* SQL is standardized, meaning it has a high level of compatability between different databases.
-The syntax may change slightly across databases, but the core language stays the same.
+* SQL is standardized, meaning it has a high level of compatability between different databases and the core language stays the same.

 * Is known for having high data security and data integrity, meaning that keys are used to maintain the quality and consistency of the data.